dbernheisel/bernheisel.com/posts/20210618-guide-to-safe-ecto-migrations.md

 end
 ```

+Be mindful that these callbacks are only called if `@disable_ddl_transaction` is
+not set to `true` since it relies on the transaction being present.

 # How to migrate Mix Release projects

 In Mix Release projects, we need to give ourselves easy access to commands to
 facilitate migrations.
 Here's a couple of use cases:

 1. Check the status of migrations.
-1. Migrate up to x migration.
+1. Migrate repos up to x migration.
 Default to the latest migration.
-1. Rollback to x migration.
+1. Rollback to x migration for a specific Repo.

 The common and documented way to encapsulate these commands is with a
 `MyApp.Release` module.

-## Create Release Module
+## Create `MyApp.Release`

 - [Phoenix has examples](https://hexdocs.pm/phoenix/releases.html#ecto-migrations-and-custom-commands)
 - [EctoSQL has examples](https://hexdocs.pm/ecto_sql/Ecto.Migrator.html#module-example-running-migrations-in-a-release)